wasamasa/eyebrowse/README.rst

 For now installation is only supported via `quelpa
 <https://github.com/quelpa/quelpa>`_.
 Use ``M-: (quelpa '(eyebrowse
-:fetcher bitbucket :repo "wasamasa/eyebrowse"))`` and you should be good to go.
+:fetcher git :repo "https://bitbucket.org/wasamasa/eyebrowse"))`` and you should be good to go.
 Installation via MELPA will be supported eventually, too.

 Usage
 -----